CharalamposGiannakis/reinforcement-learning-lab/README.md

 - interpretation of policies and results,
 - and solid understanding of dynamic programming and simulation methods.

-More projects will be added as the Reinforcement Learning course progresses.
+More projects will be added in the future.

 ---